 Work hours shall be from 8:00 A.M. to 4:30 P.M., Monday through Friday, except as provided below.
 Work hours which deviate from the above stated hours may be set by individual departments in the sole discretion of the Employer.
 However, the current working hours for Employees of this bargaining unit shall not be temporarily altered without fourteen (14) days advance notice.
 A temporary alteration of working hours is defined as a change of 21-90 consecutive days.
 The current working hours for Employees of this bargaining unit shall not be permanently altered without thirty (30) days advance notice.
-A permanent alteration of working hours is defined as a change of more than 90 a consecutive days.
+A permanent alteration of working hours is defined as a change of working hours is defined as a change of more than 90 a consecutive days.